 Reason for the license review (optional) — for example, a link to the Bugzilla ticket for the package review

-All discussion related to the license review and based on the Fedora license approval criteria will be on the issue thread and a decision will be noted there.
+All discussion related to the license review will occur in the issue thread and an official decision, based on application of the Fedora license approval criteria, will be noted there.
 A decision may sometimes be noted solely by application of an appropriate scoped label referring to the license classification.

 If the Fedora License Data maintainers conclude that the license is